-Generally, the Privacy Act protects reports that FinCEN collects pursuant to the BSA as these reports are "records" contained in a "system of records."
-The Privacy Act provides that covered records may be disclosed without the permission of the individual to whom the record pertains if they are disclosed pursuant to a "routine use."
-FinCEN includes sets of routine uses in its published Systems of Records Notices (SORNs) as the Privacy Act requires.
-These routine uses identify the individuals and organizations external to the U.S. Department of the Treasury with which FinCEN routinely shares BSA information.
-Sharing with these specified recipients is consistent with the purposes for which the information is collected, as specified in the BSA.

-FinCEN has three SORNs that cover the information it collects under the BSA:
+The reports that FinCEN collects pursuant to the BSA are "records" contained in a "system of records," and are covered by the Privacy Act.
+Covered records may be disclosed without the permission of the individual to whom the record pertains if they are disclosed to individuals and organizations external to the U.S. Department of the Treasury pursuant to a "routine use," and are disclosed for purposes for which the information was collected.
+FinCEN's routine uses are included in three published Systems of Records Notices (SORNs) that cover the information it collects under the BSA:

-(1) Treasury/FinCEN .001, FinCEN Investigations and Examinations System; 18
+(1) Treasury/FinCEN .001, FinCEN Investigations and Examinations System,